Patients, Survivors & Families

 M. Krista Loyd Resource Center

-The M. Krista Loyd Resource Center is located on the first floor of the UofL Brown Cancer Center, directly behind the reception desk in the lobby.
+The M. Krista Loyd Resource Center is located on the first floor of Brown Cancer Center, directly behind the reception desk in the lobby.
 The center was named for a former patient and her family who generously support the programs and services offered to the patients and to the community.

 From coffee to counseling, the resource center was created to provide a peaceful environment for cancer patients to learn, relax and heal emotionally.
 The goal of the M. Krista Loyd Resource Center is to help connect patients and family members with the services you’ll need to achieve the best possible experience.